Respectfully, please do not take photos of the children or stories from this web-page to protect their privacy.

-Interview with Colleen, Mother of W4K Recipient Reece
+Interview with Colleen, Mother of Wig Recipient Reece

-Colleen, as a parent, what has the Wigs 4 Kids program meant to you?
+Colleen, as a parent, what has this program meant to you?

 Reece, how did you feel once you received a wig for the first time?